password123456/some-tweak-to-hide-jwt-payload-values/README.md

 Attempting to tamper with JWT tokens generated using this method requires access to both the JWT secret key and the XOR symmetric key used to create the UserID.

+# And...
+- If you find this helpful, please the **"star"**:star2: to support further improvements.

 # preview
 ```
 # python3 main.py